wd7512/home/README.md

 1. Run `npm install` to install all dependencies.

-2. To start the development server, run:
+2. To start the development server, run (not sure ive set this up yet):
 	```
 	npm run dev
 	```